cabforum/servercert/docs/EVG.md

 **Contract Signer**: A natural person who is either the Applicant, employed by the Applicant, or an authorized agent who has express authority to represent the Applicant, and who has authority on behalf of the Applicant to sign Subscriber Agreements.

-**Date of Formation**: The date on which a Legal Entity is first recognized by the jurisdiction in which it was created.
+**Date of Formation**: The date on which a Legal Entity is first recognized by the jurisdiction in which it was created or formed.

 **Demand Deposit Account**: A deposit account held at a bank or other financial institution, the funds deposited in which are payable on demand.
 The primary purpose of demand accounts is to facilitate cashless payments by means of check, bank draft, direct debit, electronic funds transfer, etc.  Usage varies among countries, but a demand deposit account is commonly known as a share draft account, a current account, or a checking account.